Intel-bigdata/SSM/README.md

 Acknowlegement
 ------------
-This originates from and bases on the discussions occured in Apache Hadoop JIRA [HDFS-7443](https://issues.apache.org/jira/browse/HDFS-7343).
+This originates from and bases on the discussions occured in Apache Hadoop JIRA [HDFS-7343](https://issues.apache.org/jira/browse/HDFS-7343).
 It not only thanks to all the team members of this project, but also thanks a lot to all the idea and feedback contributors.
-Particularly the following folks:
+Particularly the following folks from various parties across Hadoop community and big data industry:
 * Andrew Wang;
 * Jing Zhao;
 * Eddy Xu;